rydrafi13/Openstack-Training/module-2-keystone/README.md

 ## Setup Database
 ```
 mysql -e "CREATE DATABASE keystone;"
-mysql -e "GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';"
+mysql -e "GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'password';"
-mysql -e "GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';"
+mysql -e "GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'password';"
 mysql -e "flush privileges;"
 ```